Nethereum/Nethereum/docs/introduction/web3.md

     var web3 = new Nethereum.Web3.Web3(ipcClient);
 ```
 ## Properties / methods overview
-Web3 acting as the main interaction point offerst 2 types of properties, RPCClientWrappers and access to core utility services.
+Web3 acting as the main interaction point offers 2 types of properties, RPCClientWrappers and access to core utility services.

 ### RPCClientWrappers
 The RPC Client wrappers are just generic wrappers of specific functionality of the Ethereum client.

 We currently have:

 Eth, Net, Miner, Admin, Personal and DebugGeth.
-Eth, Net are as decribed before generic to the standard Eth and Miner, Admin, Personal and DebugGeth belong to the management RPC.
+Eth, Net are as described before generic to the standard Eth and Miner, Admin, Personal and DebugGeth belong to the management RPC.

 Eth it is subdivided in further wrappers to enable a simpler way to organise the different RPC calls.